John Anthon

-John Anthon (born in Detroit, May 14, 1784; died in New York City, March 5, 1863) was an American jurist.
+John Anthon (May 14, 1784, in Detroit – March 5, 1863, in New York City) was an American jurist.

 Early life

 Anthon was born in Detroit on May 14, 1784.
 He was the son of Geneviève Jadot (1763–1821), a descendant of Louis Hebert, one of the earliest European settlers of New France (present day Quebec), and George Christian Anthon (1734–1815), a German-American physician who served in the British Army during the American Revolution until the surrender of Detroit in 1796.
 He attained the rank of surgeon general, resigned, married the daughter of a French officer, and settled in New York City.
 His brother, Henry Anthon (1795-1861), was a noted clergyman.
 Another brother, Charles Anthon (1797–1867), was a noted educator and classical scholar.

 In 1786, the family moved to New York where Anthon received a classical education, and then attended Columbia College from which he graduated in 1801 at the head of his class.